20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 Shame's primary weapon is secrecy.
 Not the vague acknowledgment that lives in therapeutic language, not "some issues around intimacy" or "certain childhood experiences."
 The actual thing, named out loud, to another human being who is present enough to receive it.

-In Part 2, I described standing in a room in Cyprus at a family constellations retreat and naming what I had never named.
-The shame did not disappear.
-But it stopped being a secret.
-And a secret that is no longer a secret has lost its primary weapon.
+In Part 2, I described standing in a room in Cyprus at a family constellations retreat and naming what I had never publicly named.
 What shifted in my body that day was not insight.
-It was the experience of being fully known and finding the room still standing afterward.
+It was the experience of being fully known and finding the room, and I was still standing afterward.

 A client I will call D. arrived for integration work having done a ceremony elsewhere she described as powerful but incomplete.
 Over three sessions she circled something she could not name directly.
 In our fourth session she said it: a relationship her family had made clear was shameful.
 She had never said it out loud to anyone.
 When she finished and looked up, expecting judgment, and found only steady presence, her face changed completely.
 Not because the shame was gone.
 Because the room had survived the truth.